Suicide attempt: Outcomes

 Suicide attempts can result in serious and permanent injuries and/or disabilities.
-700,000 (or more) Americans survive a suicide attempt each year.
+At least 700,000 Americans survive a suicide attempt each year.
 People who attempt either hanging or carbon monoxide poisoning and survive can face permanent brain damage due to cerebral anoxia.
 People who take a drug overdose and survive can face severe organ damage (e.g., liver failure).
 Individuals who jump from a height and survive may face irreversible damage to multiple organs, as well as the spine and brain.

 While a majority sustain injuries that allow them to be released following emergency room treatment, a significant minority—about 116,000—are hospitalized, of whom 110,000 are eventually discharged alive.
 Their average hospital stay is 79 days.
 Some 89,000, 17% of these people, are permanently disabled.

 Criminalization of attempted suicide

 Historically in the Christian church, people who attempted suicide were excommunicated because of the religiously polarizing nature of the topic.
-While previously criminally punishable, attempted suicide no longer is in most Western countries.
+While previously criminally punishable, attempted suicide is no longer illegal in most Western countries.
 It remains a criminal offense in most Islamic countries.
-In the late 19th century in Great Britain, attempted suicide was deemed to be equivalent to attempted murder and could be punished by hanging.
 In the United States, suicide is not illegal and almost no country in Europe currently considers attempted suicide to be a crime.

-In India, attempted suicide was decriminalized by the Mental Healthcare Act, 2017, while Singapore removed attempted suicide from their criminal code in 2020; previously it had been punishable by up to one-year in prison.
+In India, attempted suicide was decriminalized by the Mental Healthcare Act, 2017, while Singapore removed attempted suicide from their criminal code in 2020; previously it had been punishable by up to one year in prison.

 Many other countries still prosecute suicide attempts.
 As of 2012, attempted suicide is a criminal offense in Uganda, and as of 2013, it is criminalized in Ghana.

-Despite having its own laws, Maryland still reserves the right to prosecute people under the English Common laws that were in place when America declared independence in 1776.
+Despite having its own laws, Maryland still reserves the right to prosecute people under the English common laws that were in place when the United Colonies declared independence in 1776.
 These laws were used to convict a man for attempted suicide in 2018, resulting in a three-year suspended sentence and two years of supervised probation.